Coherence via reiterated beam splitting: Coherent-state input

 {}

-It is worth noting the increase of coherence with the mean number of photons, without upper limit \cite{ZSLF16}.
-This behaviour is not contemplated in the Glauber-Sudarshan quantum-optical theory of coherence, nor in the classical theory of coherence, where coherence is independent of the field intensity.
-This independence was, by construction, reflecting the idea that coherence is a measure of the wave-like quality independently of the amount of light.
+It is worth noting the increase of coherence with the mean number of photons, without an upper limit \cite{ZSLF16}.
+This behavior is not contemplated in the Glauber-Sudarshan quantum-optical theory of coherence or in the classical theory of coherence, where coherence is independent of the field intensity.
+This independence, by construction, reflects the idea that coherence is a measure of the wavelike quality independent of the amount of light.

-Now, we can address the coherence after a cascade of $N$ arbitrary lossless beam splitters.
-We take advantage of the known properties of coherent states and beam splitters to note that the output state will be a product of coherent states in all the $N+1$ output modes, this is
+Now, we can address the coherence after a cascade of $N$ arbitrary lossless beam splitters, such as the ones illustrated in Figs. \ref{cascada1} and \ref{cascada2}.
+We take advantage of the known properties of coherent states and beam splitters to note that the output state will be a product of coherent states in all the $N+1$ output modes, that is

+where $\beta_j = \tau_j \alpha$, with $\tau_j$ being the transmission coefficients linking the complex amplitude of the corresponding output mode with the complex amplitude of the coherent state in the input mode.
+For example, for configuration 2 in Fig. \ref{cascada2} we have

+for $j=1, \ldots, N$, where $t_j$ and $r_j$ are the corresponding transmission and reflection coefficients of each beam splitter numbered from left to right in Fig. \ref{cascada2}.

 Thanks to this factorization, the total coherence at the output can be expressed in the form

 where $\mathcal{C} (\bar{n}_j, 0)$ is the coherence of a single-mode coherent state in Eq. (\ref{Cc}), and $\bar{n}_j = |\beta_j|^2$ is the mean number of photons of the coherent state in the corresponding output mode, with